joyboseroy/indus_decipher/README.md

 ## How this was built

-This codebase was developed iteratively with the help of Claude (Anthropic), including the decision of which statistical tests to run, which data sources to trust, and how to word every caveat in this document.
+This codebase was developed iteratively with the help of Claude (Anthropic), under human direction and review at every step, including the decision of which statistical tests to run, which data sources to trust, and how to word every caveat in this document.
 Several of the more interesting findings below (the reading-direction correction, the two real corpora landing on